 The DBF and all of its events are free to the public.

 We are a downtown event.
-There's plenty of parking, some is free and some is not.
-Here's a link to a guide for public parking in our town.
-Please note that the parking deck located west of the DeKalb County Courthouse is no longer free on the weekends.
+There's plenty of parking, and all downtown spaces require payment.
+Here's a link to a guide for public parking in our City.

 Based on previous years, we expect about 80,000 individuals to attend the DBF over the weekend.